 Allocate price to performance obligations: If you’re delivering multiple things (software plus implementation), you need to allocate the total price between them.

-Recognize revenue when you satisfy performance obligations: For SaaS, you satisfy the obligation by providing access over time, so you recognize revenue ratably over the contract term.
+Recognize revenue when you satisfy a performance obligation: For SaaS, you satisfy a performance obligation by providing access over time, so you recognize revenue ratably over the contract term.

 Most SaaS companies have simple revenue recognition.
 Monthly subscriptions are recognized monthly.
 Annual contracts are recognized ratably.
 But some situations create complexity: